Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Can I take both paternity leave and Shared Parental Leave?

-Yes, you can take paternity leave first and then use Shared Parental Leave later.
-However, taking paternity leave will reduce the total amount of Shared Parental Leave available to share between you and your partner by the amount you've taken.
+Yes, you can take paternity leave and Shared Parental Leave in any order - they are separate entitlements.
+Taking paternity leave does not reduce the amount of Shared Parental Leave available to share between you and your partner.
+The SPL pool is only affected by how much maternity or adoption leave the birth parent/primary adopter takes before curtailing it.

 function toggleSection(id){const c=document.getElementById(id);const h=c.previousElementSibling;const e=c.classList.contains('active');if(e){c.classList.remove('active');h.classList.remove('active');h.setAttribute('aria-expanded','false')}else{c.classList.add('active');h.classList.add('active');h.setAttribute('aria-expanded','true')}} document.addEventListener('DOMContentLoaded',function(){const h=document.querySelector('.sh');h.addEventListener('keydown',function(e){if(e.key==='Enter'||e.key===' '){e.preventDefault();this.click()}})});